Agent HTTP quickstart

 | transactions to/from a wallet | GET /v1/{chain}/address/{address}/transactions?limit={n}&cursor={nextCursor} | Cursor-based, not page-number based.
 Pass nextCursor back unchanged. |

-| transfer-granular wallet rows | GET /v1/{chain}/address/{address}/transfers?direction=any&limit={n}&cursor={nextCursor} | Use direction=any, in, or out relative to the wallet. any returns sender or recipient rows and dedupes self-transfers; in and out keep the explicit directional view. |
+| transfer-granular wallet rows | GET /v1/{chain}/address/{address}/transfers?direction=any&limit={n}&cursor={nextCursor} | Rows are newest-first by (blockNumber, txIndex, logIndex, transferIndex).
+Use direction=any, in, or out relative to the wallet; any dedupes self-transfers.
+Pass the exclusive nextCursor back unchanged. |

 | indexed contract metadata | GET /v1/{chain}/contract/{address} | Indexed-only class/deployment/token metadata.
 Nullable token fields mean not identified in indexed token metadata. |